railsbridge-boston/railsbridge-boston/views/schedule.markdown

   won't identify  any attendees (in captions, etc.) without consent.
 If you would not like to appear in any event pictures at all, please let one of the staff members know.
+* Attendees get a drink on us at the afterparty!
+We'll hand out drink tickets.